 Name: Kelly – From: Gold Coast, Australia

-…”It’s the practical nature of the course that gave me confidence to begin teaching English in Cambodia.
-Would I recommended the Australian Government accredited TESOL programme at AVSE-TESOL?…
+…”It’s the practical nature of the TESOL course at AVSE that gave me confidence to begin teaching English in Cambodia.
+In addition, it’s impossible to overstate the importance of valid TESOL certification in an environment where fee-paying customers expect that their teacher holds the right qualifications to do the job.
+Would I recommended the Australian Government accredited TESOL programme at AVSE?
+Absolutely”!

 Name: Reyna – From: Makati, Philippines

-“The great Terry Smith from the United Kingdom was my trainer at AVSE-TESOL in Hanoi.
+“The great Terry Smith from the United Kingdom was my trainer at AVSE TESOL in Hanoi.
 He ably supported by Ms Evie.
 Both Terry and Evie were knowledgeable, supportive and engaging… I started teaching English in Hanoi immediately after my TESOL course finished…

-…What AVSE-TESOL offers in Hanoi isn’t cheap, but it is immersive and worth every peso.
+…What AVSE TESOL offers in Hanoi isn’t cheap, but it is immersive and worth every peso.
 By the end of the course, I felt fully prepared for teaching English in Vietnam.”

 Name: Joel – From: Pretoria, South Africa

-I love AVSE-TESOL and the people who work there.
+I love AVSE TESOL and the people who work there.
 Seriously, they’re like family.
 From the Director of the school, Peter Goudge, through to Mr Wally, the Vietnamese guy who keeps on eye on the motorbikes out the front, they’re all committed to exceeding expectations…

-…What I’ve achieved teaching English in Vietnam over the past 14 months wouldn’t have been possible without support from AVSE-TESOL and the quality teacher training that I received.
+…What I’ve achieved teaching English in Vietnam over the past 14 months wouldn’t have been possible without support from AVSE TESOL and the quality teacher training that I received.

 Vietnam: Country Profile…